 OSAC awards more than $16 million in private scholarships annually.
 Awards range from $1000 to $10,000, or more.

-Oregon State has a prestigious scholarship office on campus to help coordinate internationally recognized scholarship opportunities.
+Oregon State has the National and Global Scholarships Advising office on campus to help coordinate internationally recognized scholarship opportunities.
 Scholars are encouraged to explore these prestigious sources by visiting the prestigious scholar's webpage at http://topscholars.oregonstate.edu/.